psi4/psi4/doc/sphinxman/source/plugin_snsmp2.rst

 .. image:: https://img.shields.io/badge/docs-latest-5077AB.svg
    :target: https://github.com/DEShawResearch/sns-mp2/blob/master/README.md

-This plugin is an implementation of the SNS-MP2 algorithm, originally developed by McGibbon et. al. [McGibbon:2017:161725]_, which uses neural networking to improve the accuracy of MP2 (:ref:`dfmp2`) interaction energies for dimers.
+This plugin is an implementation of the SNS-MP2 algorithm developed by McGibbon et. al. [McGibbon:2017:161725]_.
+The SNS-MP2 method uses neural networking to improve the accuracy of MP2 (:ref:`dfmp2`) interaction energies for dimer molecules.
-This |PSIfour| plugin allows the user to compute both energies and confidence intervals.

 Installation
 ~~~~~~~~~~~~